-Sarah Smith fell in love with the grids of Tschichold and the classic margins of medieval manuscripts, which led to her interest in lead type and paper.
-She interned at Center for Book Arts and was proud to learn from Aurora De Armen di, Ana Cordeiro, Yukari Hayashida, and Celine Lombardi.
+Sarah Smith (she/her) fell in love with the grids of Tschichold and the classic margins of medieval manuscripts, which led to her interest in lead type and paper.
+She interned at Center for Book Arts and was proud to learn from Aurora De Armendi, Ana Cordeiro, Yukari Hayashida, and Celine Lombardi.
 She also worked at Pace Ink, Harlan & Weaver, and LeRoy Neiman Center for Print Studies.

-She learned hard work growing up on a sheep ranch, and her interest in outdoor, physical labor as well as gendered spaces influences her work today.
-Smith’s most recent book, Her Place, deals with the frustration and desire she feels for spaces where masculine labor is praised, and female-bodied people are made to feel unwelcome.
+She learned hard work growing up on a sheep ranch, and her interest in outdoor, physical labor, as well as gendered spaces, influences her work today.
+Smith’s book, Her Place, deals with the frustration and desire she feels for spaces where masculine labor is praised and female-bodied people are made to feel unwelcome.
 “My recent work deals with inclusive versus exclusive spaces,” she says.
 “The traditional codex form of a book is meant to include people in their contents.
 The books I’ve been making take that inclusive codex form, but are damaged or altered in a way so as to shut the user out.
 Since we have all been in the physical space of a book, the exclusion from it feels personal.”
 Her work has been included in exhibitions at the Lower East Side Printshop and Arnold and Sheila Aronson Galleries.

 A lot of Smith’s time goes into helping other artists create their work, and she currently works at Small Editions and Harlan & Weaver, collaborating with artists to create editions.
 After many years of editioning other artists’ books, she has come full circle, focusing more on her own work and teaching bookbinding.